HoudiniGraphql/houdini/CONTRIBUTING.md

 it must be given the the data along with schema information for the payload.
 In response, the cache walks down the result and stores the value of every field that it encounters in an object mapping the entity's id to the set of field values.
-This data is stored in a normal form which means that references to other entities are not stored like scalar values but are instead stored as references to other entries in the same map.
+This data is stored in normal form, which means that references to other entities are not stored like scalar values but are instead stored as references to other entries in the same map.
 This gives us a single place where updates can be applied, without worrying about where that information is used.
 While walking down the provided selection, the cache looks for information embedded by the artifact generator to perform